ash-rs/ash/README.md

 ### Optional linking

-The default `linked` cargo feature will link your binary with the Vulkan loader directly and expose the infallible `EntryLinked`.
+The default `linked` cargo feature will link your binary with the Vulkan loader directly and expose the infallible `Entry`.
-If your application can handle Vulkan being missing at runtime, you can instead enable the `loaded` feature to dynamically load Vulkan with `Entry`.
+If your application can handle Vulkan being missing at runtime, you can instead enable the `loaded` feature to dynamically load Vulkan with `RuntimeLoadedEntry`.

 ## Example
 You can find the examples [here](https://github.com/MaikKlein/ash/tree/master/examples).